mrdanpsmith/stringtailor/README.md

 I was writing a lot of code that had to deal with building complex string statements.
 A problem I encountered while doing so is that the methods started to get out of control in both size and number.
-At that point, I decided that there was probably for a string utility that reduced the complexity of creating statements with optional clauses and lists of variables.
+At that point, I decided that there was probably a need for a string utility that reduced the complexity of creating statements with optional clauses and lists of variables.

-StringBuilder and String.format are both great utilities, but this library is a higher level abstraction that allows statements to be built quickly and with great care given to make the declarations understandable in code.
+StringBuilder and String.format are both great utilities, but this library is a higher level abstraction that allows statements to be built quickly and more understandably.

 Installation
 ------------